kghamilton89/face-capture/README.md

 sudo apt-get install python-numpy
 ```

 4. Store the photo to be analyzed in the same directory as the repository with the name `test.jpg`.
-The algorithm defines the photo name on line **11**.
-Configure this parameter in `capture.py` to use a different file name or format.
+The algorithm defines this parameter on line **11**.
+Define a different file name or format in `capture.py` to use custom parameters.

 > Supported extensions: Windows bitmap (`bmp`), portable image formats (`pbm`, `pgm`, `ppm`), Sun raster (`sr`, `ras`), JPEG (`jpeg`, `jpg`, `jpe`), JPEG 2000 (`jp2`), TIFF files (`tiff`, `tif`), and portable network graphics (`png`).